ZiangTian/My-Algorithm-Problem-Set/LeetCode 200.md

 Say we consider the tallest person.
 Then he must be at the very front of the queue since there can be no one taller than him (so his person[1] == 0).
 Moving on to the second tallest person. **We know for sure that there can only be two cases as to his person[1] : 1 or 0**.
 This gives us an important insight:

-**The tallest person doesn’t care his position in the queue**.
+**The tallest person doesn’t care about his position in the queue**.
 In broader terms, a person only has to consider the relative positions of himself and of those who are taller than him.
 This leads us to **INSERT** persons into the queue, starting from the tallest.

 ```C++
 class Solution {